woorej/onnx-mlir/README.md

 `test_mobilenet.cpp` : Inference all files for mobilenetv2

 # Convert image format to binary
-you should have more than one image in your directroy
-support model option list below :
+You should have at least one iamge in the directory. support model option list below :
 - mobilenetv2
 - mnist